 And 8 Other Links from August

 And just like that, we’re back to school.
 From the looks of it, August was a busy month for everybody – including the solar industry.
+Homes and businesses have been having more renewable energy sources installed on their property, giving them a more affordable energy source and become greener.
+Companies like Back The Blue Solar are often installing new solar energy systems, providing a renewable energy source for all.
 So here’s our monthly round-up: from the White House’s solar panel installation to giant solar flowers, these are the links we wouldn’t want you to miss:

 How about ‘em?
 The Economic Times reports on several big breakthroughs in the development of solar technology, including transparent thin film solar cells, which many experts believe will be able to break through commercially.

 2) Bloomberg Businessweek: Revealed: Elon Musk Explains the Hyperloop, the Solar-Powered High-Speed Future of Inter-City Transportation

 Like the Chunnel, but much, much faster, Tesla CEO Elon Musk made a major splash last month when he revealed his idea for a solar-powered, elevated transit system designed to take cars and passengers from LA to San Francisco in 30 minutes.